MewsSystems/gitbook-connector-api/operations/bills.md

 #### Legal Identifiers

-A key value pair where key determines type of legal identifier and value is the string value of that identifier
+A key value pair where key determines type of legal identifier and value is the string value of that identifier.

 * `TaxIdentifier`
 * `CompanyName`